 - Funding Circle – started in the U.K. and has lent over $700 million globally to small businesses; Funding Circle offers loans up to $500,000

 A major benefit of online business loans is how easy it is to apply for a loan.
 Applications are usually just a single page and tend to be very straightforward.
 They can be completed online, over the phone, or via fax.
-There are certain things you’ll need for non-bank lenders, including:
+However, there are certain things you’ll need for non-bank lenders, including:

 - Your Social Security Number